keu/docs/astro/connect-aws.md

 </Tabs>

-## Authentication options
+## Authorization options

-Authentication is the process of verifying a user's identity before allowing them access to organizational applications and resources.
-The authentication option that you choose is determined by the requirements of your organization and your existing infrastructure.
-Astronomer recommends that you review all of the available authentication options before selecting one for your organization.
+Authorization is the process of verifying a user or service's permissions before allowing them access to organizational applications and resources.
+Astro clusters must be authorized to access external resources from your cloud.
+Which authorization option that you choose is determined by the requirements of your organization and your existing infrastructure.
+Astronomer recommends that you review all of the available authorization options before selecting one for your organization.

 <Tabs
     defaultValue="AWS IAM roles"